natcap/invest.users-guide/source/coastal_blue_carbon.rst

 The InVEST Coastal Blue Carbon model allows users to provide details on the level of disturbance that occurs during a transition from a coastal blue carbon habitat to a non-coastal blue carbon habitat.
-This information can be provided to the model through a pre-processor tool (See "Transition Storage" section) and further clarified with an input transition table.
+This information can be provided to the model through a preprocessor tool and further clarified with an input transition table.

 In general, carbon stock pools emit carbon at different rates: most emissions from the biomass pool take place within the first year, whereas emissions from